Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 of all logs, which is several terabytes of data at minimum.

 The flip side of publishing certificates is reliably revoking the mis-issued certificates that are identified by site operators.
-However, revocation on the web has historically been plagued by a requirement to "fail open".
+However, revocation systems have historically been plagued by a requirement to "fail open".
 That is, revocation checks would stop being enforced in certain (often, easily engineered) scenarios.
 For example, if the server didn't proactively offer proof of non-revocation or if a third-party service was inaccessible for too long,